timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 * Audible
 * Maverick (for recording and viewing gps traces, could do with a replacement, the map tiles seem to have died and it's getting buggy)
 * google home (for chromecast & google mini integration)
-* Life360 (shared gps locations for family, saves a bunch of "have you left yet?" text messages)
 * RainAlarm (paid for ad-free)
 * Google calendar (or find a non-google replacement)
 * Google contacts (or find a non-google replacement)